Scripture |

 |

-3 For he took away the altars of the strange gods, and the high places, and brake down the images, and cut down the groves: |
+3 and took away the foreign altars, and the high places,–and brake in pieces the pillars, and cut in twain the Sacred Stems; |

 Took away the altars – Erected on various hilltops, at which the orgies of heathendom were practiced.
 R3392:3